IMFIL/PersonalWebsite/README.md

-This is the third iteration of my portfolio website, this time I built it from the ground up using React as the web framework.
-Have a look: www.filipslatinac.xyz
+This is the first iteration of my portfolio website, made in 2016.
+It is now archived and my one is much more mordern.
+Have a look at my new one: www.filipslatinac.xyz